aishell-foundation/DaCiDian/README.md

 ---
 ## Notes
-* English word pronunciation in Chinese context *is* a problem, at the moment, we would rather leave it alone.
+* English word in Chinese context *is* a problem.
+An upgraded version covering both English and Chinese can be found here [BigCiDian](https://github.com/speechio/BigCiDian)